Sales Budgets For Next Year

-As your sales team finishes out the last several weeks of 2015, you're probably working on your 2016 budget.
-Now is the time to evaluate what went right, what went wrong, and what you're going to do to make sure that 2016 is your sales department's best year yet.
-Since now is the time that you are adding up costs and projecting returns, it makes sense to spend some time considering different options for developing a successful sales function.
+As your sales teams finishes up the current year, you're probably working on next year's sales budget.
+Now is the time to evaluate what went right, what went wrong, and what you're going to do to ensure that next year is your sales department's best year yet.
+Since now is the time that you are adding up costs and projecting returns, it makes sense to spend some time considering different options for developing a more successful sales function.

 At the same time, you are probably not the only who has input on your budgeting decisions.
 Perhaps you have a board of directors, a CEO, or a finance department that must approve your sales budget.
 Making the decision to try something new may be one thing, and convincing them that it's a good idea entirely another.